-This hearty Stovetop Guinness Beef Stew For Two made with stout beer, potatoes, carrots, and peas is the ideal comfort food cure for the winter blues.
-Perfect for St. Patrick’s Day dinner for two.
+This hearty Guinness Beef Stew is a rich, slow-simmered classic cooked on the stove top with stout beer, potatoes, carrots, and peas and makes the perfect comfort food for winter and St. Patrick’s Day.

-It’s been pretty gloomy here in PA.
+It’s been pretty gloomy here in Pittsburgh.
 I mean, that’s pretty typical for weather here, but it’s still hard to deal with sometimes.

 As much as I love listening to the rain, I want my sunshine back.